-The faculty of the Averett University School of Nursing (AUSON) adopts the mission of Averett University including the core values of integrity, excellence, leadership, diversity, discovery through critical thinking, and collaboration with inter-professional teams.
+The faculty of the Averett University School of Nursing (AUSON) adopt the mission of Averett University including the core values of integrity, excellence, leadership, diversity, discovery through critical thinking, and collaboration with inter-professional teams.
+We believe nurses are born healers who seek mastery of their calling, and AUSON faculty strive to empower nursing greatness through excellent nursing education.

-The philosophy of the AUSON consists of the nursing meta-paradigm of PERSON, HEALTH, NURSING, and ENVIROMENT.
-The Faulty beliefs are as follows:
+The philosophy of the AUSON consists of the nursing meta-paradigm of PERSON, ENVIRONMENT, HEALTH and NURSING.
+The Faculty beliefs are as follows: